Tencent/3TS/doc/en/3TS_consistency_test.md

     ./runcl -nid1    # client side
 ```

-A more detailed document for the consistency test, please view [3TS consistency test](doc/en/3TS_consistency_test.md).

 Finally, check the results, which are output in the `commit_histroy.txt` file.
 Compare whether the actual execution results in the file meet the logic of your concurrency control algorithm.
 If so, it is proved that the algorithm is implemented correctly.